lucidworks/connectors-sdk-resources/java-sdk/connectors/README.md

 After running this, logging should show that it either was able to connect to Fusion, or not.
 If not, be sure you're using the right Fusion address/port.
 If not, the client jar can accept various related settings.

 ## Fusion

 After the client process successfully connects to Fusion, you should see connector available in Fusion as a new connector type.

 ## Upgrade Connector implementation to Fusion 5

-For `connector-plugin-sdk:1.4.0` version, the way to implement the plugin definition class has changed.
+In order to upgrade to Fusion 5, the sdk dependency to be upgraded to `connector-plugin-sdk:2.0.0` version.
+The way to implement the plugin definition class has changed.
 Below is an example on how to implement the plugin definition class: